holySnowflake/react-bubble-name/README.md

 http://bl.ocks.org/mbostock/3231298

 ### Current Status
 We were not able to complete our original idea due to time constraints so we decided to play around with d3 and see what we could create.
 We managed to create an interactive bubble animation.
-We are currently trying to combine our d3 code with React.
+We have combined our d3 code with React.

 ### How to run our project
 1. Clone the repo